Greatest Hits (The Association album)

-Greatest Hits is the first compilation album by The Association, released in 1968 by Warner Bros.
+Greatest Hits is the first compilation album by the Association, released in 1968 by Warner Bros.
 Records.
 The album peaked at #4 on the Billboard 200 album chart.
+In Canada the album reached #2 and was in the top 10 for 13 weeks.
 The RIAA certified the album 2× Platinum on June 1, 1989.

 The autobiographical tune "Six Man Band", written by Terry Kirkman, was a new song which had also been released as a mono single in July 1968, then appeared in a stereo mix on this album.
 The version of "Enter the Young" that is on this collection is a re-recording of a track from their first LP.
 Despite the title, the album does not include the singles "Pandora's Golden Heebie Jeebies" (which charted at #35 in late 1966) or "Looking Glass" (which was a regional hit), using non-hits such as "Like Always" and "We Love Us" instead.

 Some recordings on this album were encoded with the Haeco-CSG process.